First Plus PPI Claim

 First Plus PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by First Plus.

-There are many examples of First Plus mis-selling PPI, some customers were not even made aware by First Plus that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not told by First Plus that it was optional.
+There are many examples of First Plus mis-selling PPI, some consumers were not even made aware by First Plus that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not advised by First Plus that it was optional.

 A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to First Plus, and this was not explained to you at the point of sale, then you would be due compensation from First Plus.